JavascriptDon/Video-Chat-App-/README.md

 * Create a room and join the newly created room on both browsers and hover over the room to view the number of connected users.
 * Successful peer-to-peer connection between both browsers accepting ICE Server configuration.

-## License: 📝
+## 🛡️ License:
-This project is under the MIT license.
-See the [License](https://intense-eyrie-38900.herokuapp.com/dashboard) for more information.
+This project is under the MIT License (MIT).
+See the [LICENSE](https://intense-eyrie-38900.herokuapp.com/dashboard) for more information.

-## Contributions
+## 👨‍💻 Contributions:
 Contributions are always welcome...

 - Fork the repository